curadotd/rawtoaces_gui/README.md

 5. [Usage](#usage)

 ## Introduction
-The RAW to ACES Gui, is a helper tool to converts digital camera RAW files to ACES container files containing image data encoded according to the Academy Color Encoding Specification (ACES) as specified in [SMPTE 2065-1](http://ieeexplore.ieee.org/document/7289895/).
+The RAW to ACES Gui, is a helper tool to convert digital camera RAW files to ACES container files containing image data encoded according to the Academy Color Encoding Specification (ACES) as specified in [SMPTE 2065-1](http://ieeexplore.ieee.org/document/7289895/).
 Using the underlining software package from https://github.com/AcademySoftwareFoundation/rawtoaces.git.

-1. The gui allows the user to input an image, then selct a few options, like convert into a sequence of files, rename the files with padding and move them into a exr subfolder.
+1. The gui allows the user to input an image, then select a few options, like convert into a sequence of files, rename the files with padding and move them into a exr subfolder.
    The output image complies with the ACES Container specification [(SMPTE S2065-4)](http://ieeexplore.ieee.org/document/7290441).

 The original source code for rawtoaces was forked to add support to the latest version of libraw v0.21.1, add compatibility to CR3 canon files for example.
 Provided here: https://github.com/mjbacurado/rawtoaces.git